mendix/docs/content/product-naming/product-naming.md

 ### Mendix Studios

 {{% alert type="info" %}}
 Where you are describing a feature applicable to both Mendix Studio and Studio Pro, use "Mendix Studio and Studio Pro."
-However, after you introduce the names of both products once and need to refer to both of them together again, you can use "the Mendix Studios."
+However, after you introduce the names of both products once and need to refer to them together again, use "the Mendix Studios."
 {{% /alert %}}

 {{% alert type="info" %}}
-When you need to use one general product name in a diagram, it is okay to use just "Studios."
+When you need to use one general product name in a diagram, it is fine to use just "Studios."
 {{% /alert %}}

 ## Other Mendix Terms